BindaCMS/binda/README.md

 end
 ```

-Depending on the structure type, to retrieve all related _components_ or the related _board_ you can use the Binda helper (which is suggested if you care about performance, see [component](https://github.com/lacolonia/binda/wiki/Components) or [board wiki](https://github.com/lacolonia/binda/wiki/Boards)) or do it the usual Ruby on Rails way like so:
+Depending on the structure type, to retrieve all related _components_ or the related _board_ you can use the Binda helper (which is suggested if you care about performance, see [component](#Components) or [board](#Boards)) or do it the usual Ruby on Rails way like so:

 ```ruby
 # if structure is a component type